kkthxbye-code/NC3-CTF-2018-Writeup/README.md

     xx  zzyyyy
 ```

 xx in the above is an index, so sort (hex) by these values. zz is the length of the numbers after (2 in this case for two hex bytes). yyyy are the numbers we care about (after sort).
 Copy all these hex values, do hex to char on them, then you'll get something like this: 004e43337b5069636b6c655f5253757471.
-Then hex to char them again, and you'll get: NC3{Pickle_RSutq - which is the flag.
+Then hex to char them again, and you'll get the flag.

 **Flag:** NC3{Pickle_RSutq